|

 scouting directors.
 I had fabulous job security that included leaving the

-to significantly help the careers of hundreds of individual players,
+help the careers of hundreds of individual players, including leveling the

-including leveling the playing field for a lot of sleeper players, making
+playing field for a lot of sleeper players, making literal multi-millionaires

 have the most successful expansion draft ever.
 Now how could I suggest with a